themattfire/Exercise_draw-a-point/README.md

 # Draw a point

 JavaScript challenge.
-Generate a random point on the canvas and find out if it's inside the circle or not
+Generate a random point on the canvas and find out wether it's inside the circle

 ## Table of contents